Skip to navigation

 Wandering aimlessly and blissfully in the heat of the desert

-More obvious signs of life dominate the far horizon: villages, dotted throughout the area, are easily spotted in this flat landscape.
-In this area, some 60km from the Pakistan border, the villages are mainly mixed caste, with all the Hindu castes living together with Muslims in one place.
-These villages vary.
-In the middle of the desert the people are simply stunned to see you: one day I eschewed the midday nap and followed Noel Coward's advice, wandering off into the barren wasteland for an after-lunch stroll.
-As I emerged out of the heat haze like Clint Eastwood in High Plains Drifter and entered a lonely four-house village in the middle of nowhere, people came out of their front doors and stared as if I was a visitor from another planet, which in a sense I was: the desert is like nowhere else on earth, an inhospitable land made bearable by the construction of mud huts and wells.
+More obvious signs of life dominate the far horizon: villages, dotted throughout the area, are easy to spot in this flat landscape.
+In this part of India, some 60km from the Pakistan border, the villages are mainly mixed caste, with all the Hindu castes living together with Muslims in one place.
+In the middle of the desert the people are simply stunned to see you; one day I skipped the midday nap and followed Noel Coward's advice, wandering off into the barren wasteland for an after-lunch stroll.
+As I emerged out of the heat haze like Clint Eastwood in High Plains Drifter and entered a lonely four-house village in the middle of nowhere, people came out of their front doors and stared as if I was a visitor from another planet, which in a sense I was; the desert is like nowhere else on earth, an inhospitable land made bearable by the construction of mud huts and wells.
 Some villages have water fed to them by pipelines, some have dug very deep wells to the waterline, and some even have the water flown in by aeroplane, but whatever the source, it's the water that provides a grip on the environment.

 A house in the desert